VIDEOS

 La satisfacción del trabajo en el campo.

-In 2007, Cocorná's residents faced forced displacement due to armed conflict.
-"FEST" (Families on their Land) emerged as a government initiative to holistically support those who, as victims of displacement, chose to return voluntarily and rebuild their lives.
-A decade later, the Antioqueños returned, bringing forth projects and associations that transitioned from artisanal to agroindustrial endeavors.
+In 2007, the residents of Cocorná were forcibly displaced due to armed conflict.
+In response, FEST (Families on Their Land) emerged as a government initiative to holistically support victims of displacement who chose to return voluntarily and rebuild their lives.

-In 2016, Social Prosperity and Pan American Development Foundation (PADF) implemented projects to complement and strengthen community initiatives, encompassing health, education, housing, sanitation, and food security.
-The combination of rigorous intervention, ongoing support, and strategic alliances has yielded sustained success for over a decade.
+In 2016, Social Prosperity and the Pan American Development Foundation (PADF) implemented complementary projects to strengthen these community-led initiatives.
+Their support spanned health, education, housing, sanitation, and food security, contributing to sustainable outcomes through strategic alliances and long-term engagement.

 Read More